wise-vision/mcp_server_ros_2/README.md

 ### MCP Server Configuration
 > [!NOTE]
 > The server is running inside a Docker container as the root user.
 To communicate with other ROS components, they must also be run as root.

+> [!NOTE]
+> Due to this [issue](https://github.com/microsoft/vscode-copilot-release/issues/7505), this MCP server doesn't work with Copilot in Visual Studio Code.

 **Docker run**